songmaharrison/cloud-hw1-starter/README.md

 ## About ##

-Frontend starter repository for HW 1 of the Cloud Computing & Big Data class at Columbia University and New York University.
+Frontend repository for HW 1 of the Cloud Computing & Big Data class at Columbia University and New York University.

+hw1 completed by Matianqi Song(ms11679@nyu.edu) and Hao Wu(hw2280@nyu.edu)

 ## Usage ##